Atari Lynx

-The Atari Lynx is a hybrid 8/16-bit fourth generation handheld game console released by Atari Corporation in September 1989 in North America and 1990 in Europe and Japan.
+The Atari Lynx is a fourth-generation handheld game console released by Atari Corporation in September 1989 in North America and 1990 in Europe and Japan.
 It was the first handheld game console with a color liquid-crystal display.
-Powered by a 16 MHz 65C02 8-bit CPU and a custom 16-bit blitter, the Lynx was more advanced than Nintendo's monochrome Game Boy, released two months earlier.
+Powered by a 4 MHz 65C02 8-bit CPU and a custom 16-bit blitter, the Lynx was more advanced than Nintendo's monochrome Game Boy, released five months earlier.
 It also competed with Sega's Game Gear and NEC's TurboExpress, released the following year.

 The system was developed at Epyx by two former designers of the Amiga personal computers.
 The project was called the Handy Game or simply Handy.
 In 1991, Atari replaced the Lynx with a smaller model internally referred to as the Lynx II.
-Atari published a total of 73 games before the Lynx was discontinued in 1995 in preparation for the launch of the Jaguar.
+Atari published a total of 73 games for the Lynx before it was discontinued in 1995.

 History

 The Lynx system was originally developed by Epyx as the Handy Game.
-In 1986, two former Amiga designers, R. J. Mical and Dave Needle, had been asked by a former manager at Amiga, David Morse, to design a portable gaming system.
+In 1986, two former Amiga designers, RJ Mical and Dave Needle, had been asked by a former manager at Amiga, Dave Morse, to design a portable gaming system.
 Morse now worked at Epyx, a game software company with a recent string of hit games.
 Morse's son had asked him if he could make a portable gaming system, prompting a meeting with Mical and Needle to discuss the idea.
 Morse convinced Mical and Needle and they were hired by Epyx to be a part of the design team.
 Planning and design of the console began in 1986 and was completed in 1987.
 Epyx first showed the Handy system at the Winter Consumer Electronics Show (CES) in January 1989.
 Facing financial difficulties, Epyx sought partners.
 Nintendo, Sega, and other companies declined, but Atari and Epyx eventually agreed that Atari would handle production and marketing, and Epyx would handle software development.
 Epyx declared bankruptcy by the end of the year, so Atari essentially owned the entire project.
 Both Atari and others had to purchase Amigas from Atari arch-rival Commodore in order to develop Lynx software.

 The Handy was designed to run games from the cartridge format, and the game data must be copied from ROM to RAM before it can be used.
 Thus, less RAM is then available and each game's initial loading is slow.
 There are trace remnants of a cassette tape interface physically capable of being programmed to read a tape.
 Lynx developers have noted that "there is still reference of the tape and some hardware addresses" and an updated vintage Epyx manual describes the bare existence of what could be utilized for tape support.
 A 2009 retrospective interview with Mical clarifies that there is no truth to some early reports claiming that games were loaded from tape, and elaborates, "We did think about hard disk a little."